TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 Note, however, that upstream models and tables can impact a model's idempotency.
 For example, referencing an upstream model of kind [FULL](#full) in the model query automatically causes the model to be non-idempotent.

+### Self-Referencing Models
+If your model references itself then SQLMesh interprets this to mean that your model `depends_on_past`.
+What this means is that it knows that when backfilling/restating your model that each partition requires the prior partition to be loaded in order to run.
+This forces backfills to load sequentially and if you restate a past partition then all partitions after that must also be restated.
+This pattern can be useful when you have a model that has expensive aggregates that you want to use prior aggregations as a "cache" to help loading future aggregations.
+As a result this makes backfills more expensive but can make incremental loads faster.

 ### Materialization strategy
 Depending on the target engine, models of the `INCREMENTAL_BY_TIME_RANGE` kind are materialized using the following strategies: